 New Game+: Once you beat Dr. Zomboss, you can start all over again with the seeds you've gathered so far — only Crazy Dave gets to pick three of them, the second playthrough.
 You also unlock new mini-games, more items from Crazy Dave's shop, and the Yeti Zombie.

 Night of the Living Mooks: Every single enemy that your plants fight is a zombie.
-Well, except for Zomboni, who's an alien that often hangs out with zombies and is frequently confused with them.
+Well, except for Zomboni, who's a space ogre that often hangs out with zombies and is frequently confused with them.
 Also, robots aren't zombies.
 But the guy piloting it is definitely one.

 The zombies have not only mastered many professions such as deep sea diving, pole vaulting, and football, but there's an actual giant zombie bot at the end.
 A zombie in a robot.
 With a doctorate in Thanatology, no less.

 Plants vs. Zombies 2 has mummy zombies, pirate zombies, and cowboy zombies.
-As well as a yeti robot zombie and bull robot zombie, and zombies driving mechas, one of which is a Gargantuar Mecha.
+As well as a yeti robot zombie, bull robot zombie, and zombies driving mechas, one of which is a Gargantuar Mecha.

 No Campaign for the Wicked: Averted in the "I, Zombie" minigame, where you control what zombies to spawn against (paper cutout) plants in order to reach the delicious brains they're guarding.
 The Excuse Plot of the "I, Zombie" minigame is also a gold mine.
 Basically, Crazy Dave agreed to train the zombies on how to break into lawns and eat brains better, but he can't.
 So he gets you to train the zombies.
 You know, the zombies that are trying to eat your brains.